-Sanagi Island (佐柳島) in Kagawa Prefecture‘s Nakatado District (仲多度郡) was originally known for the Daitengū Shrine.
-The long‐nosed goblin enshrined here is famous for his ability to help pilgrims retrieve their lost items.
-However, more recently, Sanagi Island has been known as a cat island, where cats jump between the stones on the embankments along the coastline!
+Sanagi Island (佐柳島) in Kagawa Prefecture‘s Nakatado District (仲多度郡) was originally known for the Daitengu Shrine.
+The long‐nosed goblin enshrined here is famous for his ability to help pilgrims retrieve their lost possessions.
+However, more recently, Sanagi Island in Shikoku has gained a reputation as a cat island, where cats are known to jump between the stones on the embankments along the coastline.

 With a circumference of only 4 km, Sanagi Island is smaller than the imperial palace in Tokyo.
-Currently, it only has less than 70 human residents.
+Currently, it has fewer than 70 human residents.

-Substituting a local specialty as a selling point, what has been attracting hundreds of thousands of tourists is its feline inhabitants that outnumber the human residents!
+Substituting a local specialty as a selling point, what has been attracting hundreds of thousands of tourists is its feline inhabitants, which outnumber the human residents.

 - How to Get to Sanagi Island